 You can do many things to increase his health and lifespan.
 Keeping up with regular veterinary checkups is one of them.
 As well as working with reputable breeders who will screen for the above concerns.

-The Siberian Husky is a highly energetic dog and needs the fuel to keep him going throughout his crazy day ahead.
+Huskies are highly energetic dogs that need fuel to keep them going throughout his crazy day ahead.
 Always feed your Husky the best food that you can afford.
 This will increase his chances of eating a nutritionally balanced diet.
 High-quality kibbles carefully selected for the Siberian Husky are designed for his superior-energy needs.

 He should always eat an age-specific diet.
 To be more precise, during puppyhood up to the age of 12 months, he should be fed a puppy kibble.
 These have more energy, protein, and fats to help his body develop as he should.
 Then transition him to an adult kibble.
 And once he reaches his golden years, find him a less calorific and rich kibble.

-The Siberian Husky has a thick fuzzy coat, and he needs a lot of grooming to keep him looking his best.
+They typically have a thick fuzzy coat, and need a lot of grooming to keep hair off your furniture.
 He sheds moderately throughout the year.
 During the shedding seasons, which is spring and fall, he experiences a full ‘blow out.’
 The best way to manage his shedding is to brush him several times a week throughout the year and daily during shedding seasons.

 The best brush for the Husky is a slicker brush and a deshedding tool.
 It will take 15 to 20 minutes to brush him, but this time will act as a bonding session for you both.
 You will be able to make a new Husky out of his coat during the shedding season!
-So, if you aren’t a fan of dog hair, we wouldn’t suggest welcoming the Siberian Husky into your home.
+So, if you aren’t a fan of dog hair, we would suggest considering another breed.

 To make up for the incredible amount of Husky floof he sheds, he takes pride in being a clean dog.
 He will clean himself fastidiously after every exercise session and muddy adventure.
 Much like a cat does throughout the day.
 He rarely has a strong doggy odor, and he doesn’t really drool either.
 Yes, he’s hairy, but he’s super clean, which is a fair compromise in our books.